What Seniority Means at Work

 That's because the terms and conditions of employment are agreed to in a union contract that then governs all decisions made about employees, including their working conditions, time off, and general opportunities.
 Longer-term senior employees have an advantage over shorter-term employees regardless of contributions, skills, or performance.

-This is also true of skilled trade workers when represented by a union.
-In fact, the decision as to who becomes an apprentice and learns a skilled trade is negotiated by a union.
+It is also true of skilled trade workers when represented by a union.
+The decision as to who becomes an apprentice and learns a skilled trade is negotiated by a union.

 In a union-represented workplace, if a job is eliminated or a layoff becomes necessary, senior employees have job rights over recent employees.
 In these cases, an employee with seniority may even be reassigned to take over the job of a newer employee when the senior employee's job is eliminated.